Smart Coupons

 Brand‑funded retail promotions should scale — without structural friction.

-Smart Coupons is a coordinated validation infrastructure enabling harmonised cross‑retail execution of brand‑funded promotions across European markets.
-It supports multi‑market scale while preserving full retailer governance, commercial autonomy and existing settlement structures.
+It supports multi‑market scale while preserving full retailer governance, commercial autonomy and regulated settlement structures.

 The model operates as a structured collaboration between Retail Rush (independent coordination and governance) and epay (licensed European payment and retail infrastructure), combining harmonised validation oversight with regulated settlement rails.